Updated September 30

 The film is the story of two women, from two different worlds, and their struggle to survive in one of the most inhospitable places on Earth.
 Josephine (to be played by Binoche) is a proud yet naive woman in love with a man who prefers glory and ice to the comforts of an upper-class home.
 Allaka (to be played by Kikuchi), a young but wise Inuit woman, is in love with the same man with whom she’s expecting a child.
 Set against the backdrop of a relentless icy landscape, the film chronicles their long, tense wait for the same man they love in such distinct ways.

-But now we know who will portray explorer Robert Peary in this film:
+But now we think we know who will portray explorer Robert Peary in this film:

 Eyebrows?
 Check.
 Furry parka?
 Check.
 Nose tat?
 Check.